 - Working of Mobile IP

-- Advantages & Disadvantages of Mobile IP
+- Advantages & Disadvantages

 - Key Takeaways

-- A temporary address (care-of address) which would identify the host in the foreign network.
+- A temporary address (care-of address) that would identify the host in the foreign network.
 The care-of address will keep on changing whenever the host will move to a new network.

 Entities of Mobile IP

-1. Agent Discovery
+Agent Discovery (Phase I)

 - The mobile host has to discover the home agent’s address before it moves away from the home network.